-Occupational Safety and Health Administration (OSHA) created by Congress to ensure safe and healthy working conditions for working men and women by setting and enforcing standards and by providing training, outreach, education, and assistance.
+Occupational Safety and Health Administration (OSHA) was created by Congress to ensure safe and healthy working conditions for working men and women by setting and enforcing standards and by providing training, outreach, education, and assistance.
 Whether an employee or employer it is vital to keep up with all the rules and regulations.

 On January 15, 2020, The U.S. Department of Labor (DOL) increased the maximum allowable penalty amounts for OSHA violations in federally-mandated states.
 The civic penalties increased by approximately 1.8 percent causing companies to use the abatement process (correction of the safety or health hazard/ violation that led to an OSHA citation) to decrease their charges.

 OSHA’s penalty increases for workplace safety and health violations include the following:

 - A willful violation, in which an employer knowingly failed to comply with an OSHA standard or demonstrated a plain indifference to employee safety, the minimum penalty increases from $9,472 to $9,639, and the maximum penalty increases from $132,598 to $134,937;